How did I do it?

 When I took the photos during the fire, I did that without a tripod and I didn’t pay attention to the exact position where I took each photo.
 Conditions were too dynamic for that at the time.
 It was only a few weeks later when I saw how quickly the greenery emerged and that the traces of the fire were largely hidden from view, did I start to visualize this.

 The preparations could begin.

-I mounted a quick release plate under a piece of plywood,then a frame around it to put my tablet in. (see photo) Above the tablet you see the printed photo.
+I mounted a quick release plate under a piece of plywood, then a frame around it to put my tablet in. (see photo) Above the tablet, you see the printed photo.
 With that mounting plate, I could put the whole thing on an old tripod right next to the camera so that I had my hands free.
 The tripod on which the camera is mounted is equipped with the Benro GD3WH Precision Geared 3-way head.
-This allows you to set each direction of the camera very accurately without the camera sagging afterwards.
+This allows you to set each direction of the camera very accurately without the camera sagging afterward.
 You turn a knob and when you release it everything is fixed.
-You set all three directions separately, so up and down, left or right and tilt to level everything.
+You set all three directions separately, so up and down, left or right, and tilt to level everything.